doctornofi/Analysis/README.md

 # Analysis
-Analysis, and possible modification of other people/organisations code
+Analysis, and possible modification of other people/organisation's code.